 The most common way to work is for the company to design, build and erect the superstructure but there are variations on how much of the superstructure is supplied.
 The service provided by timber frame companies can vary from the supply only of the superstructure to the complete package (i.e. a full turnkey housebuilding service).
 This makes for difficulties when making comparisons between companies.

-When you are comparing manufacturers’ quotes, make sure that the two quotes have a comparable specification.
+- When you are comparing manufacturers’ quotes, make sure that the two quotes have a comparable specification.
 Some manufacturers offer a free quote comparison service; if they do, it’s worth using it.
+Don’t automatically reject the most expensive quotation — the company may have quoted for a higher specification or for more elements of the build

 What’s Included in a Timber Frame Package